Blantyre Southern Region, Malawi Travel Guide

 Enjoy the abundance of fresh fruits, but peel them yourself.
 Wash all fruits and vegetables thoroughly if consumed raw.

-Dive into Blantyre Market or Limbe Market for an authentic taste of local produce and ready-to-eat snacks.
+Dive into Blantyre Bazaar or Limbe Market for an authentic taste of local produce and ready-to-eat snacks.
 It is a feast for the senses.

 A true culinary adventure.

-Plan a day trip to the Thyolo tea and coffee estates to learn about the production process and sample freshly brewed Malawian tea and coffee.
+Plan a day trip to the Thyolo tea and java estates to find out about the production process and sample freshly brewed Malawian tea and coffee.

 A flavorful educational outing.